At Montessori Academy, we've had Emergency Preparedness Plans in place for years for a variety of emergency situations.

 - Earthquake Drills-Every-other Month

 Children find these drills fun, and they enjoy learning the reasons behind the drills.
 Knowledge is power.

-One of our teachers noted that during the February 28, 2001 earthquake, all of the children in her Early Childhood class calmly did follow exactly the correct and safe procedure.
+One of our teachers noted that during the February 28, 2001 earthquake, all of the children in her Early Childhood class calmly followed exactly the correct and safe procedure.
 We don't want these emergencies to happen, but it's good to know that practicing works!